fleschutz/PowerShell/Docs/install-powershell.md

     }

     if (-not $UseMSI) {
-        Write-Host "PowerShell has been installed at $Destination" -ForegroundColor Green if ($Destination -eq $PSHOME) {
+        Write-Host "PowerShell has been installed at: $Destination" if ($Destination -eq $PSHOME) {
             Write-Host "Please restart pwsh" -ForegroundColor Magenta
         }